AshtonMH474/RecroWebsite/content/pages/careers.md

         icon: FaBook
         description: >
-          Recro offers a competitive training/education reimbursement program to employees with a soft limit of $10,000 per year.
-We want our team to feel empowered and will invest in your personal career growth, including corporate subscriptions to A Cloud Guru.
+          Recro offers a competitive training/education reimbursement program to employees up to $10,000 per year.
+We want our team to feel empowered and will invest in your career growth, including corporate subscriptions to A Cloud Guru.
         content: ''
       - title: REACROACTIVE
         icon: FaHeart